 By: Linnea Crowther

-Anita Carter's name gives it all away: she was, of course, a member of the Carter family, country music superstars.
-Anita, who would have been 80 today, was just 10 years old when she began singing and playing guitar and upright bass with her sisters June and Helen, and their mother Maybelle.
-By the time Anita was 17, The Carter Sisters were Grand Ole Opry members, famed for their sweet singing – and they were playing with some of the brightest stars in the industry, from Elvis Presley to Ernest Tubb to Chet Atkins.
+Anita was just 10 years old when she began singing and playing guitar and upright bass with her sisters June and Helen, and their mother Maybelle.
+By the time Anita was 17, the Carter Sisters were Grand Ole Opry members, famed for their sweet singing—and they were playing with some of the brightest stars in the industry, from Elvis Presley to Ernest Tubb to Chet Atkins.